Baryogenesis from the weak scale to the grand unification scale: Theoretical foundations

 In theories with an extended Higgs sector, it is not obvious how to determine the freeze-out condition from the SM results, because the sphaleron solution can be different.
 In the symmetric phase this is somewhat easier.
 New particles interacting with the SU(2) gauge fields would increase the Debye mass $ m _ { \rm D } $ appearing in Eq.~(\ref{sigma}), thus decreasing the hot sphaleron rate.
 On the other hand, new particles would increase the Hubble parameter.
 Therefore the SM freeze-out temperature is an upper bound for the temperature below which $ \gamma > H $.

 In QCD with vanishing quark masses, the axial quark number is classically conserved, but it is also violated by the chiral anomaly.
-This process plays a role both in electroweak baryogenesis and leptogenesis.
-At finite temperature the Chern-Simons number of the gluon field can diffuse as in the electroweak theory in the symmetric phase, and the rate for anomalous axial quark number violation is again proportional to the Chern-Simons diffusion rate which is then referred to as strong sphaleron rate.
-At very high temperatures the QCD coupling $ \alpha _ { \rm s } $ is weak, and the dynamics of the gluon fields is described by Eqs.~(\ref{sigma})-(\ref{noise}) for SU(3) instead of SU(2).
-At the electroweak scale $ \alpha _ { \rm s } $ appears to be too large for the weak coupling expansion to be valid.
-Using a different method, the strong sphaleron rate at this scale was computed as $ \Gamma_{\rm strong \: sphal} \simeq 1.4 \times 10 ^{ -3 } T ^ 4 $ \cite{Moore:2010jd}.
+This process plays a role in both electroweak baryogenesis and leptogenesis.
+At finite temperature the Chern-Simons number of the gluon field can diffuse as in the electroweak theory in the symmetric phase, and the rate for anomalous axial quark number violation is again proportional to the Chern-Simons diffusion rate, which is then referred to as the strong-sphaleron rate.
+At high temperatures the quantum chromodynamics (QCD) coupling $ \alpha _ { \rm s } $ is weak, and the dynamics of the gluon fields is described by Eqs.~(\ref{sigma})-(\ref{noise}) for SU(3) instead of SU(2).
+At the electroweak scale $ \alpha _ { \rm s } $ appears to be too large for the weak-coupling expansion to be valid.
+Using a different method, the strong-sphaleron rate at this scale was computed as $ \Gamma_{\rm strong \: sph} \simeq 1.4 \times 10 ^{ -3 } T ^ 4 $ \cite{Moore:2010jd}.

 Strong sphalerons are most likely the only sphalerons that can be created in experiments.
-It has been argued that they could lead to observable signals in relativistic heavy ion collisions through the chiral magnetic effect \cite{Kharzeev:2013ffa}: In the simultaneous presence of a chiral imbalance and a magnetic field there is an electric vector current in the direction of the magnetic field.
+It has been argued that they could lead to observable signals in relativistic heavy ion collisions through the chiral magnetic effect \cite{Kharzeev:2013ffa}.
+In the simultaneous presence of a chiral imbalance and a magnetic field there is an electric vector current in the direction of the magnetic field.
 Such a current separates electric charges and could lead to measurable charge asymmetries.
-The required imbalance of left- and right-handed (anti-) quarks can be caused by random strong-sphaleron transitions.
-Furthermore, if the collision of the heavy ions is not head-on, the remnants of the projectiles produce very strong magnetic fields.
+The required imbalance of left- and right-handed (anti)quarks can be caused by random strong-sphaleron transitions.
+Furthermore, if the collision of the heavy ions is not head-on, the remnants of the projectiles produce strong magnetic fields.
 There are ongoing experimental efforts to search for the chiral magnetic effect in heavy ion collisions.
-A dedicated run has been performed at the Relativistic Heavy Ion Collider colliding Ru on Ru and Zr on Zr (results are expected in 2021).
-These two nuclei are isobars, i.e., they have the same number of nucleons, but different number of protons ($Z=44$ for Ru and $Z =40$ for Zr).
-Thus the magnetic field is larger for Ru so that the charge asymmetries in Ru collisions should be larger than the ones of Zr. \cite{Wen:2018boz,Kharzeev:2020jxw}.
+A dedicated run has been performed at the Brookhaven Relativistic Heavy Ion Collider colliding Ru on Ru and Zr on Zr (results are expected in 2021).
+These two nuclei are isobars, i.e., they have the same number of nucleons but different numbers of protons ($Z=44$ for Ru and $Z =40$ for Zr).
+Thus, the magnetic field is larger for Ru, so the charge asymmetries in Ru collisions should be larger than those in Zr \citep{Wen:2018boz,Kharzeev:2020jxw}.